agiliq/agiliq-jekyll/_posts/2018-08-08-frappe-homepage.md

 #### Goal

-This post explains how we can add and customize homepage for a erpnext/frappe installation.
-By homepage, I mean the page which shows up when "foo.bar/" is accessed.
+This post explains how we can set homepage in a erpnext/frappe installation.

 Default frappe installation doesn't provide a homepage.
-You might want to show a homepage for visitors of your frappe powered website.
-You can achieve it in several ways as described below:
+You can create and set a homepage in several ways as described below:

 #### Setup

-This post assumes that you have bench initialized and you are able to add a site to your frappe installation.
+This post assumes that you have a Frappe project initialized and you are able to add a site to your frappe installation.

 Let's add a site